In the context of organic chemistry, what is the primary product ... | Channels for Pearson+

 1

 Understand the Calvin cycle: The Calvin cycle is a series of biochemical reactions that occur in the stroma of chloroplasts in photosynthetic organisms.
-It is part of the process of photosynthesis and is responsible for converting carbon dioxide and water into glucose using energy from ATP and NADPH.
+It is part of the light-independent reactions of photosynthesis.

-Identify the inputs and outputs: The Calvin cycle uses ATP and NADPH produced during the light-dependent reactions of photosynthesis to convert carbon dioxide into glucose.
-Oxygen is not a product of the Calvin cycle; it is released during the light-dependent reactions.
+Identify the main purpose of the Calvin cycle: The primary function of the Calvin cycle is to convert carbon dioxide and water into organic compounds, primarily glucose, using the energy derived from ATP and NADPH produced in the light-dependent reactions.

-Recognize the role of ATP and NADPH: ATP provides the energy, while NADPH provides the reducing power needed for the conversion of carbon dioxide into glucose during the Calvin cycle.
+Recognize the key steps of the Calvin cycle: The cycle involves three main stages: carbon fixation, reduction phase, and regeneration of ribulose bisphosphate (RuBP).
+During these stages, carbon dioxide is fixed into a stable intermediate, reduced to form glyceraldehyde-3-phosphate (G3P), and RuBP is regenerated.

 Watch next